 DALL-E 3 and gpt-image-1 — OpenAI's Visual Layer

 DALL-E 3 was released in late 2023 and integrated into ChatGPT as the default image generation path.
-Its defining behavior: it rewrites your prompt before generation.
+It has since been superseded by the gpt-image line and no longer appears in OpenAI's active API documentation.
+Its defining behavior (documented here for historical understanding): it rewrites your prompt before generation.

 The rewriting is not random.
 DALL-E 3 adds safety guardrails, expands ambiguous descriptions, adjusts phrasing to improve generation quality, and applies OpenAI's content policy interpretation.
 The resulting prompt is often significantly different from what you wrote.